5 Steps to Enforce an Agreement Without An Attorney

 If all you hear is a bunch of thoughtless excuses, don’t sweat it.
 Simply and slowly walk through the terms of the agreement.
 Ask the other person to acknowledge these terms.
 Then explain how you complied with each of the terms.
 Make your position very clear.

 When push comes to shove, try not to force people to do anything.
 Give them an out if you can.
 In my case, I suggested that the other party could change the terms – but that he’d be on his own.
-I told him that he could indeed go back on his word but that I wouldn’t do business with him.
-The downside of losing the entire deal was worse for him than accepting the terms we originally agreed on.
+I told him that he could indeed go back on his word but that I wouldn’t do business with him again.
+That meant the deal might fail and the downside of losing the entire deal was worse for him than accepting the terms we originally agreed on.
 As a result, he made the choice to live up the agreement – I didn’t force him to do anything.

-In your situation, you may be forced to call in an attorney but do so as a last resort.
+In your situation, you may be forced to call in an attorney but you might want to just consult with them rather than start a lawsuit.
 First, determine if there was agreement on all the terms.
 Then, be clear if you had all the elements of a contract.
 Next, decide if the contract is worth enforcing and whether or not compromise is possible.
-Share all these steps with your adversary.
-If he is still being unreasonable, remember not to take things personally.
-Remember this isn’t a personality contest and that you have to treat yourself as well as others fair.

 By doing a little homework and really thinking through this process you’ll show a great deal of strength and justification for your actions.
 As a result, more people will honor the agreements they enter with you.